akamai/uls/docs/MONITORING.md

   ...
 ```

-More splunk - options for docker can be found [here](https://docs.docker.com/config/containers/logging/splunk/)
+More Splunk - options for docker can be found [here](https://docs.docker.com/config/containers/logging/splunk/)
-Sidenote: you will still receive logs on the cli running `docker-compose logs -f uls-tool`
+Sidenote: you will still receive logs on the CLI running `docker-compose logs -f uls-tool`

 ![Docker logs in splunk](images/uls_docker_logs_to_splunk.png)